Fast Convergence of $\Phi$-Divergence Along the Unadjusted Langevin Algorithm and Proximal Sampler: Introduction

 \end{theorem}

-We show the tightness of Theorem~\ref{thm:ProximalMain} by doing explicit calculations for the case when $\nu$ is Gaussian in Proposition~\ref{prop:OU_Proximal} in Appendix~\ref{app:OU_ProximalSampler}.
+We show the tightness of Theorem~\ref{thm:ProximalMain} in KL divergence by doing an explicit calculation for the case when $\nu$ is Gaussian, see Proposition~\ref{prop:OU_Proximal} in Appendix~\ref{app:OU_ProximalSampler}.
 The setting of Theorem~\ref{thm:ProximalMain} includes popular mixing time results as special cases.
 For example, it directly implies the mixing in KL divergence under a log-Sobolev inequality, and mixing in chi-squared divergence under a Poincaré inequality.
-And under a strong log-concavity assumption, it implies mixing in all $\Phi$-divergences. $\Phi$-Sobolev inequalities and $\Phi$-divergences for different choices of $\Phi$ are mentioned in Table~\ref{table:PhiExamples} in Appendix~\ref{app:ExamplesOfPhiDiv}.
+Under a strong log-concavity assumption on $\nu$, it implies mixing in all $\Phi$-divergences. $\Phi$-Sobolev inequalities and $\Phi$-divergences for different choices of $\Phi$ are mentioned in Table~\ref{table:PhiExamples} in Appendix~\ref{app:ExamplesOfPhiDiv}.

+Theorem~\ref{thm:ProximalMain} considers the ideal implementation of the Proximal Sampler where we assume exact access to the RGO.
+Combined with an RGO implementation via rejection sampling, which requires an additional smoothness assumption on $f$, Theorem~\ref{thm:ProximalMain} yields the following corollary.